Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 Apart from that Little Man fell out of bed once and ended up asleep but with his legs and bum hanging off the side of the bed more than once.
 I think the only thing that could have been improved would be if the bunks were positioned against a wall so that one bed guard would be sufficient.

 What was breakfast like?

 In the morning breakfast was really nice with a good selection of cooked and continental options served as a buffet – and served until 10am!
 We checked out before breakfast and the process was seamless.
 All in all our stay at the Marwell Hotel was great – they were very well suited to families, couples or even business people travelling solo.

 The hotel had great facilities and looked fantastic with really lovely communal areas as well as a snug with video games for children to amuse themselves whilst adults are having dinner or in the bar.

 I really can’t fault our stay and my only comment of improvement would be to put the bunks against a wall.
-Other than that I would give Marwell Hotel full marks and would not hesitate to recommend it as somewhere lovely for a weekend away, the perfect place to stay if visiting Marwell Zoo or as a base to explore more of what hampshire has to offer.
+Other than that I would give Marwell Hotel full marks and would not hesitate to recommend it as somewhere lovely for a weekend away, the perfect place to stay if visiting Marwell Zoo or as a base to explore Marwell wildlife and more of what Hampshire has to offer.

 3 thoughts on “Marwell Hotel, Hampshire – Review”

 The food looks delicious, and the hotel sounds like a great place to stay! 🙂